-Babies don’t emerge from their mother’s womb with advice for new parents in hand.
-That’s a pity because the first five months of parenthood for a new dad or new mom are often profoundly confusing.
-A guide about how to be a good dad would be useful.
-Luckily, a little guidance can go a long way, especially as parents attempt to establish routines while struggling with sleep schedules, nutritional demands, breastfeeding, and safety concerns.
+Babies don’t emerge from the womb with a how-to manual for new parents in hand.
+It would be helpful if they did, because the first five months of parenthood for a new dad or new mom can be profoundly disorienting.
+Luckily, a little guidance from those who’ve been there can go a long way.
+In that intense first month, being a good dad to a newborn is all about working to establish routines while struggling with sleep schedules, nutritional demands, breastfeeding, and safety concerns.

 Establish a Routine.
 Now.

 A solid, baby-led schedule can mean the difference between a kid that eats and sleeps easily and a kid that makes the nights and days a living hell.
 But parents can’t simply impose a schedule upon their kid and hope it works.
 The trick is in waiting for the kid to establish their own routine of sleeping, eating, and alertness.
 They’ll usually have something worked out around the 3-month mark.
 Then they’ll abruptly change it up a month later.
 It okay, and it’s normal.
 Parents just need to follow their kid’s lead and keep strictly to the schedule the kid establishes.

 An Award-Winning Formula